id01/rclone-compression/README.md

-Rclone-MGZ
+Rclone-compression
-Code for rclone multigz integration.
+Code for rclone compression integration.
 This is a prototype.
 Weird things may happen.

 Configurable constants are located and explained at the top of the file.